Claude Cowork Guide 2026: How to Add Skills, Connect Files & Automate Tasks

 Cowork signals where AI assistants are heading.

 The pattern: AI moves from “answers questions” to “reads your stuff” to “does things on your computer.”
 Each step requires more trust and delivers more value.
+(If you want to understand this shift more deeply, our piece on AI agents explained breaks down the technology behind tools like Cowork.)

 We’re now at the “does things on your computer” stage.
 Not fully autonomous—Claude still asks before major actions—but meaningfully more capable than chat-only interfaces.
+Our Autonomous Task Planner skill pushes this further by giving Claude a structured framework for breaking complex projects into executable steps.

 OpenAI and Google will follow.
 Simon Willison predicted competing products within months.
 The race to build useful AI agents is on.